 I know I am not the only one who is looking for quick short cuts to weeknight meals.
 Sometimes 30 minutes is too much time to get a meal on the table.
 That is why I rely on having already browned ground meat in the freezer for those quick meals.
+I can make it bulk with this crock pot ground beef recipe.

 Here is another secret about my ground beef, it isn’t all beef.
 I like to mix ground pork and beef together for my dishes calling for hamburger.
 So, when I mix a big batch of ground beef in the crock pot I use two pounds of ground beef and two pound pork.